jetstack/jetstack-secure-gcm/docs/TESTING-DEPLOYER.md

 <img src="https://user-images.githubusercontent.com/2195781/110091031-491bed00-7d98-11eb-8522-ddc91913d010.png" width="500" alt="Only the minor version 1.1 should be pushed, not 1.1.0 or 1.1.0-gcm.1.
 This screenshot is stored in this issue: https://github.com/jetstack/jetstack-secure-gcm/issues/21">

-Important: although we only push the minor tag for the deployer image, we still push "full" tags for all the other images.
+Note that we only push full tags (e.g., `1.1.0-gcm.1`) for all the other images.
 For example, let us imagine that `deployer:1.1` was created with this `schema.yaml`:

 ```yaml
 # schema.yaml